 2014 – Body Play

-fter our time with Flipside was over we produce and direct our first show.
-‘Body Play’, a piece that explores the joy of movement and friendship.
-We take up a residency at SeaChange Arts in the UK providing circus workshops to youth at risk in exchange for space to develop the work.
+We work with a group of friends, made at Flipside, to create our first work, ‘Body Play’.
+This group devised piece explores the joy of movement and friendship.
+We take up a residency at SeaChange Arts in the UK, providing circus workshops to youth at risk in exchange for space to develop the work.

 2010-2013 – Flipside Circus

 We meet as Flipside circus students in 2010 where we learn the foundational skills that shape our future arts practise.
-Working with exceptional coaches such as Chelsea McGuffin, Natano Fa’anana, Jesse Scott and Lauchlan McAulay inspire us to pursue performing arts as a professional career.
+Working with exceptional coaches such as Chelsea McGuffin, Natano Fa’anana, Jesse Scott and Lauchlan McAulay we are inspired us to pursue performing arts as a professional career.